 The menu will allow you to reach any function that you might want to access with this game (sound options, change gamemode, etc.) in one tap.

-The play space will have two button that allows you to begin the game The playspace will be a colorful background that is empty except for a timer in the top left corner.
+The play space will have one button that allows you to begin the game The playspace will be a colorful background that is empty except for a time bar in the top center of the screen.
 The randomly appearing shapes will appear across this screen.

-The instructions screen will be .
+The instructions screen will be a text screen, detailing how to play the game.

 The options screen will have two sliders- one for music volume and one for sound volume.
 These sliders will be able to be adjusted independently.
 The third option will be a theme button.
 The button will display, in text, the currently selected theme.
 When tapped, this button’s text will change to something else (e.g. “Kitten Theme” or “Monochrome Theme”) and the game assets will change to reflect this.

-The leaderboard screen will show the user’s position on the leaderboard and the 5-10 players with higher scores and 5-10 players with lower scores than the user.
-The top of the screen will show Top 15, My Friends, and Switch Gamemode.
-By pressing the Top 15 button, the leaderboard will show the top 15 high scores of all time.
-By pressing the My Friends button, the user will be able to see their score in relation to all of their registered friends’ scores.
-The Switch Gamemode button will allow the user to see the high score list for other game modes with the same options.
-The high score list will be two columns- one with the names of users, the other with their high scores.
+The leaderboard screen will be a local high score board showing the best scores achieved by players on that specific device.

 The achievements screen will show the player’s progress towards certain achievements (e.g. time played, high score, etc.) and will show their progress numerically and as a progress bar.
-Below each progress bar will be the reward for completing this achievement, such as a new theme for the game.

 The credits screen will show the names of the creators.